 What is a Conservation Easement?

 A Conservation Easement is a voluntary agreement between a landowner and a qualified conservation organization that allows the landowner’s wishes for their land to be permanently enforced on future owners of the land.
-Allowable uses and prohibitions on a particular parcel of land are negotiated between the owner and conservation organization.
-Once agreement is reached, the restrictions are signed by both parties and recorded in a deed at the county recorder’s office.
+Each Conservation Easement can and should be tailored to meet the needs and desires of the landowner.
+The final Easement is signed by both parties and filed with the county recorder’s office.
+The Easement becomes part of the permanent record of title of the land.

-After a Conservation Easement is granted, the conservation group and landowner cooperate to monitor the land on a regular basis to make sure that the restrictions are being honored.
-When ownership of the land transfers (either to the next generation of the family or to a buyer) the restrictions remain in force, and the conservation group has the legal right to enforce the restrictions if needed.
+After it is signed and recorded, the conservation group and landowner cooperate to monitor the land on a regular basis to make sure that the restrictions are being honored.
+When ownership of the land transfers (either to the next generation of the family or to a buyer) the Easement remains in force, and the conservation group has the legal right to enforce the restrictions.

 Why create a Conservation Easement?

 People most often grant Conservation Easements because they love the land.
-They want their family land to remain as it is so that their family and others can continue to enjoy the property and the many benefits provided by open space.
+They want to protect some of its natural qualities so others can continue to enjoy the property for future generations.

-In addition to the satisfaction of preserving land for the future, federal law provides an income tax incentive (and in some cases a federal estate tax deduction) for conserving land.
-Section 170 (h) of the IRS code makes the donation of a Conservation Easement tax deductible if the land, the conservation easement, and the conservation organization meet certain criteria.
+In addition to the satisfaction of preserving land, federal law provides an income tax incentive (and in some cases a federal estate tax reduction) for conserving land.
+Section 170 (h) of the IRS code allows the grantor a charitable tax deduction based on the difference between the value of the land before and after Conservation Easement restrictions are granted.
 A conservation easement may also result in a reduction in property taxes.

-While there are complicated regulations and exceptions, in general a conservation easement is tax deductible if it meets three criteria.
+In general, the value of the conservation easement gift is tax deductible if it meets three criteria.
 It must be:

 - Granted in perpetuity